 The company is using e-commerce and artificial intelligence to help golfers find the products they want via curated product selection and a personalized experience for each customer.
 The online marketplace gives golfers 24/7 access to the platform to choose their products.

 The business plan offers two sources of revenue: membership subscriptions and product sales.
 If you think that Cadi can become the market leader in golf and recreational sports as the company intends to do so, then you should know that $1,249,968 has been raised from 1,425 investors.
-The minimum investment is set at $248.97 and the valuation cap is $10.1 million.
+The minimum investment is set at $248.97.

 PhorMed is a biopharmaceutical company that uses gene therapy to treat diseases, which allows the body to begin healing itself.
 This has applications for diseases like AML, Hodgkin’s Lymphoma, Parkinson’s disease and even viruses.